General terms and conditions for the purchase and use of the Ticket Shop and e-tickets.

 For all e-tickets, the date of travel is set by the customer at the time of purchase either online or via mobile phone.
 In the case of tickets valid over a number of days, the return journey must be taken on the day specified at the time of booking.

 The ticket medium (ticket media include mobile phones and similar devices) must – if requested – be handed over to allow ticket inspectors to inspect e-tickets, and especially the three display levels of the MobileTicket.
 Inspectors are entitled to handle the ticket medium in order to carry out due and proper inspection.
-The customer must be in possession of their e-ticket before the start of their journey (scheduled departure time of the train).
-If this is not the case, the provisions of Tariff 600 Section 6 will apply.
+The customer must be in possession of their e-ticket before the start of their journey (actual departure time of the train).
+The purchasing and ordering process must be completed before the actual departure time of the train and the e-ticket must be available as a printout or via the application on the device.
+If this is not the case, the provisions of Tariff 600.5, paragraph 30.00 will apply.
 Standard-fare e-tickets are issued in 1st and 2nd class for both single and return journeys.
 The following validity periods apply for standard-fare e-tickets:

 Up to 115 km